mietek/halcyon-website/pages/reference/index.md

 > Command-line option: | `--extra-data-files=…`
 > Magic file:          | `.halcyon-magic/extra-data-files`

-Additional files to include in the [install directory](/guide/#install-directory), as run-time dependencies.
+Additional files to include in the install directory, as run-time dependencies.

-The files must be separated by whitespace, and may be specified as file or directory globs, relative to the [build directory](/guide/#build-directory).
-Standard GNU _bash_ [filename expansion](http://www.gnu.org/software/bash/manual/html_node/Filename-Expansion.html) is performed on each glob.
+The files must be separated by whitespace, and may be specified as file or directory globs, relative to the build directory.
+GNU _bash_ [filename expansion](http://www.gnu.org/software/bash/manual/html_node/Filename-Expansion.html) is performed on each glob.

-At run-time, the files will be available in the Cabal [data files directory](https://www.haskell.org/cabal/users-guide/developing-packages.html#accessing-data-files-from-package-code).

-Intended to support applications which do not declare all run-time data files as `data-files` in the Cabal package description.

-**Note:**  Works around Cabal issue [#713](https://github.com/haskell/cabal/issues/713) and [#784](https://github.com/haskell/cabal/issues/784).

-#### Example

 ```
 app.cfg
 snaplets
 static
 ```

+At run-time, the files will be available in the Cabal [data files directory](https://www.haskell.org/cabal/users-guide/developing-packages.html#accessing-data-files-from-package-code).

+Intended to support applications which do not declare all run-time data files as `data-files` in the Cabal package description.

+**Note:**  Works around Cabal issue [#713](https://github.com/haskell/cabal/issues/713) and [#784](https://github.com/haskell/cabal/issues/784).

 ### `HALCYON_EXTRA_OS_PACKAGES`